HomeBlog Home

 Public launch access for trailered boats

 The biggest thing to understand about Lakeshore Boat Ramp is the distinction: this is the public launch point, not the pier-and-pavilion park.
-A lot of readers assume Doctors Lake Park and the boat ramp are just two names for the same stop.
+Clay County’s official ramp page lists it separately, which matters because many visitors assume Doctors Lake Park and the boat ramp are two names for the same stop.
 They are not.

 Common mix-up